curateteaching/digitalpedagogy/keywords/code.md

 * Artifact Type: Digital project
 * Source URL: [http://diasporahypertext.com/2012/11/29/new-project-the-codex/](http://diasporahypertext.com/2012/11/29/new-project-the-codex/)
-* Artifact Permissions: "Open"
-* Copy of the Artifact: n/a
 * Creator and Affiliation: [Jessica Marie Johnson](http://jmjohnso.com/), Michigan State University

 "The Codex" is described by its creator, Jessica Marie Johnson, as an "attempt to process Atlantic slavery through application, code, and screen."
 It consists of three digital "volumes," each presented in the form of a Tumblr.
 Johnson employs the Tumblr platform rhetorically, as a way to counter the dehumanizing effect of the formal records of the Atlantic slave trade with what she terms "diaspora catalogs."
 In doing so, Johnson gives digital form to an alternative structuring logic, one with significant implications for the study of code in a humanities context.
 (A forthcoming [special issue of *The Black Scholar* on Black Code Studies](https://diasporahypertext.com/2015/02/13/cfp-black-code-studies/) will extend this line of inquiry in important ways).
 As it stands, Johnson's project can be used as an example to students of how to engage the intersection of computational and theoretical concepts through creative means.
 As it's free to create a Tumblr via [tumblr.com](http://www.tumblr.com), students might even be encouraged to create "diaspora catalogs" of their own.
 Instructors might also consider how other constructs that have been challenged in terms of hierarchy, structure, and control, might lend themselves to critique through this representational mode.